vyos/vyos-documentation/docs/configexamples/dual-hub-dmvpn.rst

     NBMA-Address: 10.21.0.1

-After passing traffic we could see that there is additional shourtcut tunnel created between Spoke-1 and Spoke-2 for the direct communication:
+After passing traffic we could see that there is additional shortcut tunnel created between Spoke-1 and Spoke-2 for the direct communication:

 .. code-block:: none